-The titular leading lady in Bayonetta can not only dual-wield, but QUAD-wield with her hands and attachment and firing mechanisms on her calves/heels, everything from bladed weapons to pistols to ROCKET LAUNCHERS, and apparently any combination thereof.
+The titular leading lady in Bayonetta can not only dual-wield, but QUAD-wield with her hands and firing mechanisms on her calves/heels, everything from bladed weapons to pistols to ROCKET LAUNCHERS, and apparently any combination thereof.

 Xigbar from Kingdom HeartsII uses two guns akimbo, although he occasionally combines them to make a sniper rifle.

 Braig does this in Birth By Sleep as well, though in both II and BBS, the Westernized version didn't get guns turning into the rifle.